Culture Collections as Hidden Sources of Microbial Biomolecules and Biodiversity

 This release has three major features:

-• An improved alignment:
+- An improved alignment:

 The LTP database in ARB format contains a new alignment that is derived from the improvement of the former universal alignment, but which has accommodated the new released sequences as well as it has been thoroughly revised.
-In addition, the LTP offers several conservational filters and gap and termini filters useful to reconstruct phylogenies and evaluate topologies.
+In addition, the LTP offers several conservational filters and gap and termini filters useful to reconstruct phylogenies and evaluate topologies. - New reconstructions of the global phylogeny of the classified species:

 Two trees have been prepared, one with the best sequences and another containing in addition the sequences with more compromised phylogenetic signals.
 According to authors, this may be the best and most robust 16S rRNA gene phylogenies yet reconstructed.
-The trees are the result of evaluation of multiple maximum likelihood reconstructions.
+The trees are the result of evaluation of multiple maximum likelihood reconstructions. - List of taxa in the need to be evaluated:

 In the accompanying manuscript that describes this release (Ludwig et al., 2021), the process of curation and tree reconstruction are explained and lists of taxa that may be susceptible of being evaluated and perhaps reclassified are provided.
 Taxa that do not fit in their overall taxonomic and phylogenetic framework have been highlighted.